Lokix84/OmniButton/addons/omni_button/CS/README.md

 - SwipeEnded() — Emitted when a swipe session ends.
 - JoystickStarted, JoystickAxis(Vector2 axis), JoystickEnded — Virtual joystick lifecycle and axes.
 - Log(string), Warning(string), Error(string) — Optional logging signals.
+- TypewriterCompleted — Raised when typewriter text finishes (also fires when SkipTypewriter() is called).

 Tip: Use OmniButton.SignalName.* for refactor-safe signal names.

 ## Exported Properties

+### Debugger Log
+- DebuggerLog — `Off` (default) or `Basic`.
+When set to `Basic`, OmniButton prints a detailed per-button trace to the Godot output console covering autosize decisions, hover/toggle transitions, swipe and joystick events, cooldown/hold/typewriter lifecycles, etc. Use this to diagnose a single button without spamming the whole UI.

 ### State
 - Disabled — Blocks input and visual reactions.